ndphillips/FFTrees/README.md

 1.1.6

 - Streamlined code to improve cohesion between functions.
 This may cause issues with FFTrees objects created with earlier versions of the package.
 They will need to be re-created.
-- Updated, clearer `print.FFTrees()` method to see important info about an FFTrees object.
+- Updated, clearer `print.FFTrees()` method to see important info about an FFTrees object in matrix format.
 - Training and testing statistics are now always in seperate objects (e.g.; `data$train`, `data$test`) to avoid confusion.

 - Bug-fixes